 Prior to Substantial Completion, Developer shall coordinate with TxDOT to allow for end-to-end testing of the Managed Lanes.
-Testing will occur during the twenty-one (21) calendar Day period prior to Substantial Completion and shall provide TxDOT, DalTrans and Integrator with an opportunity to conduct full system tests, conduct daily operations to confirm operation plans and standard operating procedures, and to otherwise prepare for operational use of the Managed Lanes facility.
+Testing will occur during the twenty-one (21) calendar Day period prior to Substantial Completion and shall provide TxDOT, DalTrans staff, TransVision staff and Integrator with an opportunity to conduct full system tests, conduct daily operations to confirm operation plans and standard operating procedures, and to otherwise prepare for operational use of the Managed Lanes facility.
 End-to-end testing will also occur after hours and on weekends.
-The Developer, TxDOT, DalTrans and Integrator shall have completed all their testing, training of DalTrans and TxDOT staff, and acceptance requirements for Developer installed ITS devices, satellite buildings, communication and electrical networks, generators, and integration with DalTrans's traffic management system and TxDOT's back office toll collection system prior to the start of End-to-End Testing.
+The Developer, TxDOT,

+DalTrans, TransVision and Integrator shall have completed all their testing, training of DalTrans, TransVision and TxDOT staff, and acceptance requirements for Developer installed ITS devices, satellite buildings, communication and electrical networks, generators, and integration with regional traffic management systems, the Integrator and NTTA's back office toll collection system prior to the start of End-to-End Testing.

-The Developer shall be responsible, at a minimum, for the coordinating the End-to-End Testing with TxDOT, DalTrans and the Integrator to ensure that there will be no conflicts between TxDOT, DalTrans, the Integrator and their affiliated contractors and the Developer's staff; provide providing temporary advance signing (if needed to avoid confusion) stating that the Managed Lanes are closed and testing is occurring; providing maintenance of traffic / traffic control at all access locations for a maximum of five full days which could include evenings and weekends and may not be consecutive; providing a safe environment free of obstacles and unauthorized personnel on the Managed Lanes; providing access to the Managed Lanes for authorized TxDOT, DalTrans and Integrator staff and contractors ; and repairing any issues found with the Developer's work efforts within one (1) calendar Days unless otherwise approved by TxDOT.
+The Developer shall be responsible, at a minimum, for the coordinating the End-to-End Testing with TxDOT, DalTrans, TransVision and the Integrator to ensure that there will be no conflicts between TxDOT, DalTrans, TransVision the Integrator and their affiliated contractors and the Developer's staff; provide providing temporary advance signing (if needed to avoid confusion) stating that the Managed Lanes are closed and testing is occurring; providing maintenance of traffic / traffic control at all access locations for a maximum of five full days which could include evenings and weekends and may not be consecutive; providing a safe environment free of obstacles and unauthorized personnel on the Managed Lanes; providing access to the Managed Lanes for authorized TxDOT, DalTrans, TransVision and Integrator staff and contractors; and repairing any issues found with the Developer's work efforts within one (1) Calendar Days unless otherwise approved by TxDOT.